dougtebay/CitiBikr/readme.md

 #### Google Maps Geocoding API

 * The get_coordinates function converts the human-readable address, entered by the user in the navbar search field, into latitude/longitude coodinates that can be used to locate Citi Bike stations.
-Please note that for accurate results, a search needs to include city and state.
+Please note that for accurate results a search needs to include city and state.

 ## Models